Musashi13/Moloch-Cloudship/README.md

 ## What is Moloch?

-In the web3 space, Moloch has come to represent failures of human coordination efforts.
-This can represent unintended consequences of industrial waste to intentional ethno-genocide.
+In the web3 space, Moloch has come to represent the god of coordination failure.
+We slay Moloch by creating coordination tools and infrastructure.

 ## Why Moloch Cloudship